Azure/azureml-examples/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Principle

+There should be one - and preferably only one - [obvious](https://pep20.org/#obvious) way to do it.

+## Spirit of azureml-examples

+Per the above principle, this repo is an opinionated set of examples using a subset of Azure Machine Learning.
+This entails:

+- frequent and comprehensive testing
+- clear separation of control (plane) code and user code
+- structure for developing the full ML lifecycle (on GitHub)

+## Issues

+All forms of feedback are welcome through issues - please follow the pre-defined templates when possible.

 ## Pull Requests

 Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning (AML) team to merge.